Back to Top

 Why should Dungeons & Dragons players care?

-The news of Wizards of the Coast adding DnD 5e is surprising for two main reasons: First, Foundry is in many ways a direct competitor to the Wizards of the Coast’s recently released D&D Beyond Maps VTT and the future 3D VTT that’s currently in development.
+The news of Wizards of the Coast adding DnD 5e is surprising for two main reasons: First, Foundry is in many ways a direct competitor to the Wizards of the Coast’s recently released D&D Beyond Maps VTT and the future 3D DnD virtual tabletop that’s currently in development.
 While it’s a great move for DnD players and fans, the fact is that adding official content to other platforms could actually impact WotC’s bottom line.

 The other surprising element of this news is that Foundry will indeed include the updated DnD 5e rules.
 In the wake of the OGL scandal, many users were suspicious that Wizards of the Coast would not make the updated rules part of their SRD (Systems Reference Documents) and would exclude third-party publishers and VTTs from accessing it.
 That doesn’t seem to be the case and this news is a positive indication of what’s to come once the new rules are released.